programaker-project/programaker-docs/docs/maintenance/api-with-curl.md

     * Connection #0 to host localhost left intact {"control_url":"/api/v0/users/id/19dc4c21-7513-4547-8501-7e445d49df12/bridges/id/f3b1ae7e-6dfc-4d61-9e61-0267a78a66ea/communication"}

-This `control_url` is the one used by the bridge when connecting to plaza.
+This `control_url` is the one used by the bridge when connecting to programaker.